Update: We now offer office, telephone and video consultations. Please call us at (626) 256-8500.

 A Client Success Story: Overcoming Risks with an I-601A Provisional Waiver Our client has lived in the United States without lawful immigration status for over 25 years and built a life here with his wife and child.
 However, in order to get a green card or permanent residency, he needed to travel abroad for Consular […]

-New USCIS Discretionary Policy that Can Affect Your Immigration Case
+USCIS Discretionary Policy Update May Affect Your Immigration Case

 A stack of books on immigration law and policy.